Textbooks have been developed for IRCP1, IRCP2 and IRCP3 courses. Please do NOT purchase any textbooks for IRCP classes.

 To quickly move around this page, click on the section link below:

 Although all 3 courses can be taken simultaneously, it is not recommended due to the time commitment necessary (class time plus homework/study time).
 The suggested course sequence is IRCP1 & IRCP2 followed by IRCP3.
-Reminder, students who drop courses outside the tuition refund period, will have to pay for classes out of pocket if they wish to take them again.
+Reminder, students who drop courses outside the tuition refund period, will have to pay for classes out of pocket if they wish to retake them.

 - IRCP-1 Shop Arithmetic (32 hours)* – Review of basic arithmetic, whole numbers, fractions, decimals, signed numbers, grouping, square root, ratio and proportion, flat and round tapers, simple and complex gear ratios; practical industrial shop problems are employed.